dgm816/chatter/docs/tui_design.md

 1.  **User Input:** From `stdin` (managed by ncurses `getch()`).
 2.  **Network Input:** From the IRC server socket.

 A `select()` or `poll()` call will be used to monitor both file descriptors simultaneously, ensuring the UI remains responsive while waiting for network messages.
+The main loop triggers a complete redraw of all windows whenever a `needs_refresh` flag is set by the input handler or the IRC message processor.
+This ensures the screen is always in a consistent state.

 *   **`ctrl-c`:** A signal handler for `SIGINT` will be installed to ensure a clean shutdown of ncurses and the network connection.
 *   **`/quit` command:** This will trigger the same clean shutdown procedure.